 Once your puppy is fully potty trained, it is at your discretion and comfort level to determine how much free reign you want your puppy to have.
 Always base your decisions on your particular puppy, as each learns at a different pace.

 Hang in there!
 It will all be worth it!

 Your puppy will be microchipped.
-They are registered to Deaz Cockapoos for safety until you change the registration online.
+You will need to register your puppy to you.
 Information on how to register will be in your go-home folder.

-Most Cockapoos require grooming every 4-8 weeks.
+Most low-shedding dogs require grooming every 4-8 weeks.
 Timing depends on how long or short you want your puppy's hair to be.
 There are sanitary areas that should be addressed periodically.

 Some groomers use sedation to calm a squirmy dog or extreme restraints.
 Be wary.
 A good groomer will use patience and care with every dog.